hakimel/reveal.js/github-actions.md

 ---

 ## Who is Matan?
-- Current: Big data tech lead at Pipl  <!-- .element: class="fragment" -->
+- Current: Staff Engineer at Pipl  <!-- .element: class="fragment" -->
 - Scala enthusiast  <!-- .element: class="fragment" -->
 - Likes to fully automate all things  <!-- .element: class="fragment" -->
 - (Really!) likes to have a clean code  <!-- .element: class="fragment" -->